cristi-zz/demo_custom_layer/README.md

 # Adding a custom layer in PyTorch
-I have this brilliant idea, a way to transform input data to output data, that will inject so much inductive bias into my network that the problem I am dealing with, will become trivial to learn, for a NN!
+You have this brilliant idea, a way to transform input data to output data, that will inject so much inductive bias into my network that the problem you are dealing with, will become trivial to learn, for a NN!

 Excellent!
 How do we do that?
 How to derive a custom layer in PyTorch?
 We need the forward and backward code for it!
 But do we really need the backward step, too?
+Spoilers, usually no, but it's comforting to know that it can be done.

 ## Setup